odoo/documentation/content/applications/sales/point_of_sale/belgian_fdm/setup.rst

 ==========================

-The certification granted by the government is restricted to the use on odoo.com SaaS instance.
+The certification granted by the government is restricted to the use on odoo.com Odoo Online instance.
 The usage of the module from the source or a modified version will **not** be certified.
 For on-premise users, we also support the Fiscal Data Module in such installations.
 The main restriction is that this requires an obfuscated version of the ``pos_blackbox_be`` module we will provide on request